akielaries/NAU-CYB410/assignment-1/README.md

 We will take a look at how the cipher is implemented for small scale use (passing in a key, string, expecting a returned hash).
-The analysis on this isn't very exciting and was not implemented by the attackers but exploited.
+The analysis on this isn't very exciting and was not implemented by the attackers but exploited by them.
 The errors in the RC4 algorithms are beyond what I beleive will be caught by a static analysis tool like CLang.
+Running the windows-based bug on my linux machine was troublesome with CLange so I had decided to look at a more broad issues that contributed to the bug.

 So we will be looking at a minimal reproducable problem for catching bank statements from the system.